 The Palestinians aren't leaving.

-So, whatever deal Trump wants to make in the Gaza Strip, it's gonna have to include them.
+So whatever deal Trump wants to make in the Gaza Strip, it's going to have to include them.

-I just I don't see what else you do with nearly two million people.
+I don't see what else you do with nearly 2 million people.

-So the the whatever plan they have, that's that's almost two million people that don't want to leave, and they have nowhere else to go.
+So whatever plan they have, that's almost 2 million people that don't want to leave and they have nowhere else to go.

-Uh so I I don't know what you do about that, even if you do want to claim it's U.S. territory and try to bring peace to it, uh that that's that's kind of the the situation in the room here that I think is really there is no solution.
+Even if you do want to claim it's U.S. territory and try to bring peace to it, that's kind of the situation in the room here that I think is really there is no solution.

-I I'm just simply saying Trump has talked to all these foreign leaders, but but one thing remains clear Netanyahu has more influence on Trump than all these other countries combined.
+I'm just simply saying Trump has talked to all these foreign leaders, but one thing remains clear: Netanyahu has more influence on Trump than all these other countries combined.

-People are people are straight up, you know, we're saying who controls who.
+People are straight up, you know, we're saying who controls who.

 And if the case is that Benjamin Netanyahu ultimately has more power generally than Donald Trump, then maybe this is the agreement.